Trigger Warning: guns, violence, death. Grief.

 I get online, ready and raring to work, and then… I lose focus.

 I see your leg and how it was ripped open in half, gouged by the bullets and then by surgery.
-I think of the gunshots on TV and how being shot is never really shown, you don’t ever see what it really looks like, when your beloved brother is on a fucking hospital bed, pumped with air and compressors and his leg is fucking ripped open, as is his chest, and you still think he’s going to make it and you celebrate every fucking little thing.
-Like his fucking rectum surgery.
+I think of the gunshots on TV and how being shot is never really shown, you don’t ever see what it really looks like, when your beloved brother is on a fucking hospital bed, pumped with air and compressors and his leg is literally ripped open, as is his chest, and you still think he’s going to make it and you celebrate every fucking little thing, like his rectum surgery.

 This time last year, I was about to leave Redding because I was SO SURE you were going to make it, and because Mikey wouldn’t come and stay with me at the hospital because he “was working” and it was harvest and he was “busy.”
 All of this is in quotes now because who the fuck knows.